code-distortion/backoff/README.md

 ### Use Backoff to Manage the Retry Process

 Backoff can manage the retry process for you.
-It retries when exceptions occur (and when invalid results are returned [when configured to](#managing-invalid-return-values)), so you don't need to worry about the logic.
+It retries when exceptions occur (and/or when invalid results are returned [when configured to](#managing-invalid-return-values)), so you don't need to worry about the logic.
 Just pass your callable `$action` to `->attempt()`, and it will handle the rest.

 Start by picking a [backoff algorithm](#backoff-algorithms) to use, [configure it as needed](#configuration), and then use it to run your work.